 Instagram : It goes without say – to get an influencer’s attention, follow their feed, and like and comment on their posts.
 Additionally, reposting their posts with apps like Repost is a good way to make them notice your efforts.

 After you’ve followed and networked with them on social media, send them a personalized email Pitch.
 Here’s three case studies of influencer outreach done right!

 Make sure you still interact with the influencers on social media, to maintain the your relationship, so it doesn’t look like you cut ties with them once they agreed to start promoting your product.

 A robust social media marketing strategy doesn’t involve rocket science, but it does require planning, research, and most of all discipline to stick to the plan until you see results.
 Should you not see the results you desire, go back and do this exercise again to see where you might have miscalculated the assumptions in your social media marketing strategy!

 This is one template that you can use over and over again for your social media marketing strategy.
 Were there any important pieces of a social media marketing strategy that we missed?
+Any other social media marketing tips that you think should be added to this list?
 Please comment below and let us know!